kentmarcusp/hansab-frontend/README.md

 # HansabFrontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3 for a technical task assigned to me.

 ## Prerequisites